Vertically-integrated Battery Technology Developer, Manufacturer and Near-term Graphite Producer

-- 47 percent interest in the New York gigafactory.
+- 50.8 percent interest (direct and indirect shareholding) in the New York gigafactory.

 Nachu Graphite Project

 Magnis’ wholly-owned Nachu graphite project covers approximately 199 square kilometers and is located in southern Tanzania, west of the coastal city of Lindi and approximately 220 kilometers from the port city of Mtwara.
-First discovered in 2013, the property contains five deposits with mineralization at or near surface.
-The modelled resource depths vary between deposits with over 85 percent of the defined total resource located less than 150 meters from surface.
+First discovered in 2013, the property contains five deposits with mineralization at or near-surface.
+The modeled resource depths vary between deposits with over 85 percent of the defined total resource located less than 150 meters from surface.

 High-purity anode graphite product